moov-io/ach/README.md

 ```

 ### In-browser ACH file parser
 Using our [in-browser utility](http://oss.moov.io/ach/), you can instantly convert ACH files into JSON.
 Either paste in ACH file content directly or choose a file from your local machine.
-This tool is particulary useful if you're handling sensitive PII or want perform some quick tests, as operations are fully client-side with nothing stored in memory.
+This tool is particularly useful if you're handling sensitive PII or want perform some quick tests, as operations are fully client-side with nothing stored in memory.

 ### SDKs